NFiete/dire/quick.md

 # Dependencies

 You need to install dependencies yourself.
 Install gtk3, python3, and sqlite3.
 This will be different depending on what operating system you are using.
+Additionally for clipboard support you should install xclip.
 These are all fairly common so there is a decent chance you already have them installed.
 Additionally to run the setup script you will need wget and unzip.
 These are also fairly common.